All Episodes

 They're not, you know, the 36% rate, the 39% rate.

-There is no wealth tax in America yet, but there's an income tax, and when you when you want to start taxing people at 200-250 grand at 40%, small business people.
+And when you want to start taxing people at 200, 250 grand at 40%, small business people.

-And what you're saying is, you're gonna get rich over my dead body, you're gonna acquire wealth over my dead body.
+And what you're saying is, you're going to get rich over my dead body.

-That's what Obama was taught.
+That's what Obama was taught, critical legal studies at Harvard.

-Remember, I've told you when I was in Sacramento in 1985, in Playboy magazine, William F. Buckley Jr. had a long article entitled Redefining Smart.
+Remember, I've told you when I was in Sacramento in 1985 in Playboy magazine, William F. Buckley Jr. had a long article entitled Redefining Smart.

 How do you gauge it anymore?

-He says there's so much knowledge that's been charted, it's impossible to know everything.
+He says, there's so much knowledge that's been charted.

 And he actually went back and found the name of somebody for whom it was possible in that era in human history where it was possible to know everything that was known.

-Anyway, I got another brief but profitable time out, which we will take and be back.
+Anyway, I got another brief but profitable timeout, which we will take and be back.

 By the way, John Boehner has said that he is not wedded to the Paul Ryan Medicare idea in the budget.